Portuguese crown jewels: History

 During the Portuguese Restoration War, João II of Braganza sold many of the Portuguese crown jewels to finance the war with Spain.
 When João II became King of Portugal as João IV and deposed the Philippine Dynasty in 1640, he placed his crown with a statue of Our Lady of Immaculate Conception and said that she was the "true Queen of Portugal".
 Since then, Portuguese monarchs did not have a coronation but instead an acclamation.
 Before the assumption of the Portuguese throne by the Philippine Dynasty, the Kings of Portugal used to be anointed and crowned in the Jeronimos Monastery in Lisbon.

 In 1755 the Great Lisbon earthquake destroyed Lisbon and the Paço da Ribeira, the Portuguese royal residence of the time.
 With the destruction of the palace, innumerable pieces of the Portuguese crown jewels of the time were destroyed, lost, or stolen.

 While his court was in Rio de Janeiro, João VI had a new set of Portuguese crown jewels made.
 Constructed by the royal jewelers at the workshop of António Gomes da Silva, the set most notably included a new crown and sceptre, among a plethora of jewelry pieces.
 The pieces from this era are the majority of the current set of jewels.

 When Maria Pia of Savoy became Queen Consort of Portugal, King Luís I ordered many pieces of jewelry to be made, as it was a passion of his wife.
 Alongside this, he had a new royal mantle produced.

 When the Portuguese Royal Family was exiled, many of the jewels were taken with Queen Amélie of Orléans and Queen Mother Maria Pia of Savoy on their respective exiles.

 In 2002 a large part of the Portuguese crown jewels were stolen from the Museon in The Hague, where they were on loan for an exhibition on European crown jewels.
+A total of 15 pieces had been loaned to the museum, with the six most valuable (irreplaceable) pieces having been stolen.
 Following an investigation by the museum and Dutch authorities, the Dutch government paid a sum of six million euros to the Portuguese government for reparation.

-The Portuguese crown jewels are currently kept in a secured vault at the Ajuda National Palace, in Lisbon.
-While the palace is a popular and important museum, the crown jewels are not open to the public.
-The crown jewels are now only seen at special events concerning them or the palace specifically, a repercussion of the 2002 Hague theft.
+The Portuguese crown jewels are currently kept at the Ajuda National Palace, in Lisbon.
+While the palace is a popular and important museum, the crown jewels were not on view to the public until the completion of the new wing of the Ajuda National Palace Museum in 2022.